Rspawar/Scholarly-Network-Analysis/README.md

 2) TopicIDPaperID: File containing PaperID assigned to TopicID
 3) years: Folder containing yearly files with the topics appearing in that particular year <br />
 4) output: Folder containing output visualizations Eg. Word Distribution in a Topic <br />
-5) output/greene.png: Greene metric plot based on the input dataset and helpful to estimate the optimal number of topics <br />
-6) topicevolution.png: Bubble chart for visualizing Topic Evolution over the years
+5) topicevolution.png: Bubble chart for visualizing Topic Evolution over the years
 # Detailed Technical Analysis Report
 The detailed technical analysis report depicting the complete output and results can be found at [7].
 # Contributors